fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part4-tools.md

 # Part 4 - Tools

 :::note What we cover in part 4
 In [Part 3](./part3-systemMessage) we learned how to update the System Message for our Sidekick.

-In Part 4, we will:
+In Part 4, you will:

 - Learn what tools are and how to add them to our Sidekick.
 - Add a tool for using the GitHub Graphql API to our Sidekick.